SSD-Institute/SSD-Institute-Web-App/docs/Founding/ScreenSequenceIMG/ScreenSequence.md

 - **Mobile Layout:** Simplified chart and stacked text

 **URL:** /multiple-choice-voting
+**User Story:**
-**User Story:** US-2 – As a citizen, I want to view a bar chart showing candidate approval totals
+As a citizen, I want to view a Plotly bar chart showing candidate approval totals under multiple choice voting so that I can compare how many citizens support each candidate.
+To be acceptable, the visualization should load quickly (> 3s) and be clearly labelled and legible.
+(Priority: High)

 **Sprint:** Sprint 3 – Feb 17–Mar 1

 ![Multiple Choice Voting Mobile](MultipleChoiceVotingPage.png)